FynxCyonic/FynxCyonic/docs/bookmarks/en-us.md

 ## Contribution

-MyruCyonic is closed source, to contribute make your suggestion in: [Contribuition Tutorial](https://github.com/FynxCyonic/FynxCyonic/blob/contribute.md).
+FynxCyonic is closed source, to contribute make your suggestion in: [Contribuition Tutorial](https://github.com/FynxCyonic/FynxCyonic/blob/contribute.md).

 Give a code example in **.bat** and why we need to follow your suggestion further.